DIGNITY PALM SPRINGS is an independent lay organization that is seeking

 During most of the pontificate of Pope John Paul II (1978-2005), Cardinal Joseph

-primacy of conscience, even in the face of contrary demands from the pope or other church
+primacy of conscience, even in the face of the contrary demands of the Pope or any other

 We urge you to get to know Dignity/Palm Springs better.
+We

-website: "Come into this house and bring all you are.
+"Come into this house and bring all you are.
 No need to check your failures

 at the door.
 There are no perfect people here.
 You are invited, so come.